Zero-OS/resourcepool/specs/selfhealing/storage.md

 #### Temporary interruption of the storage_engine
 If its temporary, as soon as AYS is able get the storage_engine running again (eg, wait until the node has completed rebooting, or restarted the ARDB server after a crash) it will update the AYS model and corresponding etcd configuration and assign a status (```status: repair```).
 This will make the running NDB servers start repairing for the relevant vdisks.

-Vdisks aren't mounted, will have to be repaired using the zeroctl tool suite.
+Vdisks that aren't mounted, will have to be repaired using the zeroctl tool suite.
 For each vdisk that has to be repaired, the `zeroctl copy dataserver` command will have to be called (e.g. ```zeroctl copy dataserver src_ip dst_ip vdiskid```).

 Vdisks that were mounted and are being repaired automatically in the runtime of the relevant nbdserver, they will send a message (```2::{"subject":"ardb","status":210,"data":{"address":"1.2.3.4:16379","db":41,"type":"primary","vdiskID":"vd2"}}```, status `210` is undocumented for now, but will be used to indicate repair-complete of a vdisk's shard) to the std-err stream when the repair is complete.
 Note that this message is send per vdisk, not per nbdserver or shard.

 A vdisk shouldn't be allowed to mount until it has been repaired (in case it had to be repaired unmounted using the zeroctl tool due to not being mounted yet).

-Once all vdisks fof the storage_engine have been repaired, the storage_engine service will be marked as online again (```status: online```) both in the AYS model and in the etcd cluster.
+Once all vdisks using that storage_engine have been repaired, the storage_engine service will be marked as online again (```status: online```) both in the AYS model and in the etcd cluster.
 On top of that the storage cluster will be marked healthy again so that vdisk creation and deletion will be operational again.

 #### Permanent interruption of the storage engine
 If its permanent, the storage_engine won't be able to run again, and will be given the status (```respread```).
 This indicates to all mounted vdisks using this dead shard, that the data on it will have to be copied from the relevant slave shard, and respread over the storage_engines which are still up and running.